-The first floors we milled at Hull Forest Products nearly fifty years ago were wide pine floors, and wide plank pine continues to be our best selling wood floor.
-New England homeowners ( and many others with antique, farmhouse, or period inspired homes) love traditional wide pine.
+The first floors we milled at Hull Forest Products nearly fifty years ago were wide pine floors, and wide plank pine continues to be one of our best selling wood floors for kitchens and other rooms.
+New England homeowners (and many others with antique, farmhouse, or period inspired homes) love traditional wide pine.
 There is something about the width and length of the planks, the large sound red knots, and the patina that develops that makes a wide pine floor charming.
 The floor has an heirloom quality.

-Some of you may be familiar with the living history museum, Old Stubridge Village.
-They used our wide pine for the floor of their Oliver Wight Tavern Building.
+Some of you may be familiar with the living history museum, Old Sturbridge Village.
+They used our wide pine floors for their Oliver Wight Tavern Building.
 If you get a chance to visit there, be sure to check out this floor (shown in Figure 2 below).
 It is an interesting example as it had no finish applied at all and has been left to weather the heavy public foot traffic in the buff.

 Wide pine flooring lovers are often history buffs, so you may be interested to know that the Eastern White Pine tree played a role in the American Revolution.
 Because it grows so tall, Eastern White Pine has long been used for the masts of ships, and the British Navy tried to reserve the tallest White Pines in the colonies for the masts of British naval vessels.
 When an act to this effect was enforced in New Hampshire, it outraged the colonists.
 Though forbidden to cut “any pine tree of the growth of 12 inches of diameter,” it became unfashionable to have floorboards in one’s home that were less than 12 inches wide.